Shark Eyes is a visual shark deterrent, designed and used by the most experienced watermen in Australian waters – abalone divers.

 It is well known that sharks have superior senses.
-Recent research has discovered this includes extraordinary visual capabilities.
-Sharks have been found to visually detect surface prey (Strong, 1996) and possess highly visual capabilities (Gruber & Cohen, 1985).
+Research of late has discovered that this includes their vision – and they do in fact have superb visual capabilities.
+Sharks have been found to detect surface prey visually (Strong, 1996) having high visual capabilities (Gruber & Cohen, 1985).

-Shark Eyes is unlike any of the shark’s natural prey and is designed to mimic the look of the human eye.
-Hours of research have gone into designing a set of eyes that sharks can see.
-Science is unsure whether sharks can see color, though many scientists believe they can.
-However, we know they can see contrast.
-The design of our Shark Eyes decal achieves depth of field through contrast.
+Shark Eyes is unlike any of the shark's natural prey and is designed to mimic that of a human eye.
+Hours of research has gone into designing a set of eyes that we know sharks can see.
+Science is unsure as to whether sharks can see color or not though many scientists believe they can, they do know they can see contrast.
+Shark Eyes – the design of the eye – achieves depth of field through contrast.